Sports events around the world hit by coronavirus pandemic

 * The Tokyo 2020 Olympics torch lighting ceremony in ancient Olympia was held without spectators.

-* The Tokyo 2020 Olympic Games flame handover in Athens next week will be done in an empty stadium.
+* The Olympic Games flame handover in Athens will be done in an empty stadium on March 19.

-* The Hellenic Olympic Committee (HOC) suspended the remainder of the torch relay through the country to avoid attracting crowds.
+* The Hellenic Olympic Committee suspended the remainder of the torch relay through Greece to avoid attracting crowds.

-* U.S. Olympic diving trials, scheduled for April 3-5 in Tucson, Arizona, were postponed.
+* U.S. diving trials (April 3-5) were postponed.
 All USA Diving events postponed for next 30 days.

+* The National Hockey League has told players, including those from outside North America, they can return home and should self-quarantine through March 27, lengthening the period the NHL had said it was pausing its season.

+* After postponing the Olympic trials, USA Wrestling discontinued all sanctioned events through April 6 and postponed national events through April 20.

-* All elite soccer matches in England, including the Premier League, Football League (EFL) and Women’s Super League (WSL), were suspended until April 4.
+* All elite soccer matches in England, including the Premier League, Football League and Women’s Super League, were suspended until April 4.

-* The German Football League called off matches scheduled for March 13-15 in the Bundesliga and second-tier Bundesliga 2.
-They recommended both leagues be suspended until April 2.
+* Germany’s Bundesliga and second division will pause at least until April 2.

+* The Bolivian Football Federation on Monday suspended all play until at least March 31.

-* UEFA postponed all Champions League and Europa League matches due to take place this week.
+* UEFA postponed all Champions League and Europa League matches due to take place between March 17-19.

-* The Confederation of African Football has postponed two rounds of the 2021 Africa Cup of Nations qualifiers scheduled for March 25-31.
+* The Confederation of African Football postponed two rounds of the 2021 Africa Cup of Nations qualifiers (March 25-31).

 * CONCACAF suspended all competitions, including the Champions League and men’s Olympic qualifiers.

-* The top two tiers of French football — Ligue 1 and Ligue 2 — have been suspended.
+* The top two tiers of French football — Ligue 1 and Ligue 2 — were suspended.

-* All soccer matches in Spain’s top two divisions were postponed for two weeks.
+* All matches in Spain’s top two divisions were postponed for two weeks.

-* England’s friendly internationals against Italy and Denmark at Wembley on March 27 and 31 will not take place.
+* England’s friendly internationals against Italy and Denmark at Wembley (March 27 and 31) will not take place.

 * All soccer in the Netherlands was suspended until the end of March.

-* FIFA has postponed South American qualifying matches for the 2022 World Cup between March 23-31.
+* FIFA postponed South American qualifying matches for the 2022 World Cup between March 23-31.

-* Spain’s Copa del Rey final between Athletic Bilbao and Real Sociedad (Seville; April 18) was postponed.
+* Spain’s Copa del Rey final between Athletic Bilbao and Real Sociedad (April 18) was postponed.

 * New seasons in the Chinese, Japanese and South Korean leagues were postponed.

+* Australia’s A-League banned fans from matches for the rest of the season.

-* A four-team event in Doha featuring Croatia, Portugal, Belgium and Switzerland (March 26-30) was canceled.
+* A four-team event in Doha featuring Croatia, Portugal, Belgium and Switzerland (March 26-30) was cancelled.

 * Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
 The start of the knockout rounds was moved back to September.

+* The Mexican soccer league said all matches in the top-flight, second tier and women’s league were suspended until further notice.

-* The Brazilian Football Confederation ordered all games due to be played in Rio de Janeiro and Sao Paulo to take place without fans until further notice.
+* The Brazilian football Confederation suspended all national competitions until further notice.

+* International archery has been suspended until April 30, which will affect qualification for the Tokyo 2020 Olympics.

+The Pan American Championships (March 23-29), Oceania Championships (April 5-9) and European Para Championships (April 18-26) were quota tournaments for the Olympics.

 * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.